Currently set to Index

 Innovations in the technology industry have made life more fun, kept us connected, and furthered learning — but they’ve also been used to help with research and to combat deadly viruses.

-Stated by Ecorobotics, the world has seen many changes during the COVID-19 pandemic.
+As stated by Ecorobotics, the world has seen many changes during the COVID-19 pandemic.
 Some of the most significant changes include how robotics is being used to help fight the virus and protect those in the healthcare industry.

-Robotics is contributing to the fight against COVID by sanitizing and testing as well as limiting human interaction.
+Robotics is contributing to the fight against COVID by sanitizing and testing, as well as limiting human interaction.

 Using robots in lieu of humans in certain situations will ensure people’s safety, create more efficient processes, and save time.